bogeta11040/it-place-tests/Bug_Ticket.md

    <i>Tagged DEV</i></b>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "In Progress" status.
 I assigned it to dev.</i>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "Testing" status.</i>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "In Testing" status.
 I changed the assignee to myself.</i>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>Changed status to "Verified" and then "Closed".
 Leaving additional comment:</i>